andrezeitz/z-dentist-milestone-4/README.md

 ## Features
 The website has the following features:
 ### Navigation bar
 Navigation bar is visible on the top of the website with a logo that is clickable to update the site.
 When someone is logged in the navigation bar will change so the user can see there username and a logout button om the right top side.
-The registration and login links will also dissapear once logged in.
+The registration and login links will also disappear once logged in.
 The navigation links will collapse on smaller screens.

 ### Home
 The home page contains a big hero picture with a "Book an Appointment" button on it.
 It also have information about the company like how the work and how focus on quality is very important.

 ### Services
-The service page contains a table with all the threatments the company is doing and price information about each service.
+The service page contains a table with all the treatments the company is doing and price information about each service.

 ### Contact us
 The contact page is having a large google maps window to show the customer where the dentist company is located.
-After that its a contact box with the adress, phone number and email of the company.
+After that it's a contact box with the address, phone number and email of the company.
 Last there is a contact form where the customer can enter there name, email and a message to be able to contact the company with any questions.
-After the message is send it will show a success message so the customer know we have recived the email.
+After the message is sent it will show a success message so the customer know we have received the email.

 ### Appointment
 On the appointment page the customer will be able to make a booking within the form.
-Here the user have two chooices.
+Here the user have two choices.
 Either they can be logged in to the site and will then be able to manage there booking after.
-If they dont want to registrer it works fine to make an appointment also.
-They will then put in the required  information, then they can choose from a list what kind of threatment they would like to book with price information.
+If they dont want to register it works fine to make an appointment as well.
+They will then put in the required  information, then they can choose from a list what kind of treatment they would like to book with price information.
 After that they can choose a desired date for there appointment.
-Finally there is a field that is not required but they can enter any additional information they would like.
-As soon as they make the reservation there will be a success message telling them the appointment have been send to the dentist.
+Finally there is a field that is not required, but they can enter any additional information they would like.
+As soon as they make the reservation there will be a success message telling them the appointment have been sent to the dentist.

 ### Manage
-This page is only visable if you are logged in as a user or admin.
+This page is only visible if you are logged in as a user or admin.

 #### User
-If you are logged in as a user and make an appointment your bookings will be showned here.
+If you are logged in as a user and make an appointment your bookings will be showed here.
 First it will just show your information and a message that the booking is still not confirmed.
 Once the admin confirm the appointment the card will change and instead show the confirmed date with time and also a delete button to let the customer cancel there appointment up to 24 hours prior to the appointment.
 If the booking is deleted an email will be sent out to both the customer and Admin confirming the appointment is canceled.
 The booking will then disappear from the manage site.

 #### Admin
 If you are logged in as a Admin, this page will show you all the bookings that have been made and information on all customers.
-In the nav-bar it will show a notis clock and a number for how many bookings that havent been accepted yet.
-The admin can then see the disired date the customer would like for there appointment and confirm it with date and time.
-Once the admin press the "Accept" button an email will be send to the customer confirming the appointment with date and time.
+In the navigation bar it will show a notice clock and a number for how many bookings that haven't been accepted yet.
+The admin can then see the desired date the customer would like for there appointment and confirm it with date and time.
+Once the admin press the "Accept" button an email will be sent to the customer confirming the appointment with date and time.
 The user card will then show a button where the admin can change the already approved date.
-When clicked a collapsable div will open up with the datetime input and a button saying "Accept New Appointment".
+When clicked a collapsible div will open up with the date time input and a button saying "Accept New Appointment".
 After the date is changed a new email will be sent to both the user and the admin.
 Last the admin will have a delete button to be able to delete a booking.
 If the booking is deleted an email will be sent out to both the customer and Admin confirming the appointment is canceled.
 The booking will then disappear from the manage site.

 ### Registration
-This link is visable in the top right corner of the navigation bar if there is no user logged in to the page.
+This link is visible in the top right corner of the navigation bar if there is no user logged in to the page.
 If user is already logged in it will be hidden.

 ### Login/Logout
-Login and logout link is placed on the top right corner and will change if the user is logged in or not.
+Login and logout link is placed in the top right corner and will change if the user is logged in or not.

 ### Footer
 The footer contains the opening hours and contact information about the company.